Guiding principles: Accessibility, Community Engagement, Compatibility and Integration

 LIHEAP provides direct utility bill assistance to help households cover their energy costs and keep their utilities running.
 LIHEAP has historically received between $2.5 and $4.5 billion per year in congressional funding and provides approximately 6.7 million households with heating or cooling assistance annually.
 Eligibility for LIHEAP is limited to households with incomes between 150% and 185% of the federal poverty income guidelines or, if greater, 60% of the state median income.
 The federal LIHEAP program allows state administering offices to transfer up to 25 percent of LIHEAP monies to weatherization programming.
 For approval to use LIHEAP monies for solar, state LIHEAP administrators must include the solar as a measure in their state energy plans.

-The DOE’s WAP program provides assistance to help low-income households reduce their energy bills by making their homes more energy efficient.
+The DOE’s WAP provides assistance to help low-income households reduce their energy bills by making their homes more energy efficient.
 Typical weatherization measures include insulation, duct sealing, and repairing or replacing appliances and HVAC systems.
-The WAP program recently clarified its rules for allowing some of the available funding for families receiving weatherization services to be used for solar pilot programs, in Memorandum 024.
+The WAP recently clarified its rules for allowing some of the available funding for families receiving weatherization services to be used for solar pilot programs, in Memorandum 024.
+In addition, WAP provides Grantees who wish to use renewable energy measures with a Solar Template for Incorporating Solar Photovoltaics into WAP.
+This Template streamlines the process for Grantees to gain approval to use WAP funding to install renewable measures.

 Directing energy assistance dollars to solar investment could be a sustainable solution for helping families decrease their energy burden and move toward energy independence.
 Rather than paying families’ unaffordable energy bills year after year, using these funds for solar installations, in addition to weatherization and health and safety improvements, creates lasting structural change.

-In 2010, the California Department of Community Services & Development (CSD) set aside $14.7 million, a portion of its annual federally-funded Low Income Home Energy Assistance Program (LIHEAP) allocation, under the U.S. Department of Health and Human Services, to fund an innovative pilot program that allowed 1,482 low-income households to receive fully installed solar systems.
+In 2010, the California Department of Community Services & Development (CSD) set aside $14.7 million, a portion of its annual federally-funded LIHEAP allocation, under the U.S. Department of Health and Human Services, to fund an innovative pilot program that allowed 1,482 low-income households to receive fully installed solar systems.
 The California pilot program ended in 2012.